Andre Scrubb: New York Mets

 On December 3, 2023, Scrubb signed a minor league contract with the New York Mets.
 He split the 2024 season between the Double-A Binghamton Rumble Ponies and Triple-A Syracuse Mets.
 In 7 appearances for the two affiliates, Scrubb accumulated an 0-1 record and 4.15 ERA with 7 strikeouts across 13 innings pitched.
 He elected free agency following the season on November 4, 2024.

 Southern Maryland Blue Crabs (third stint)

 On May 7, 2025, Scrubb signed with the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball.
 In 33 appearances for Southern Maryland, he posted a 3-2 record and 4.91 ERA with 30 strikeouts and 12 saves over 33 innings of work.
 On August 20, Scrubb was released by the Blue Crabs.

 High Point Rockers

 On August 31, 2025, Scrubb signed with the High Point Rockers of the Atlantic League of Professional Baseball.
+He was released on September 16.
+In 2 games 2 innings of relief he went 0-0 with a 0.00 ERA and 2 strikeouts.